StackStorm/st2docs/docs/source/install/index.rst

 ============

 That's OK!
 You're busy, we get it.
 How do you just get started?
-Get yourself a clean 64-bit Linux box that fits the :doc:`system requirements <system_requirements>`, and run this command:
+Get yourself a clean 64-bit Linux box that fits the :doc:`system requirements <system_requirements>`.
+Make sure that ``curl`` is up to date using ``sudo apt-get install curl`` on Ubuntu, or ``sudo yum install curl nss`` on RHEL/CentOS.
+Then run this command:

 .. code-block:: bash

    curl -sSL https://stackstorm.com/packages/install.sh | bash -s -- --user=st2admin --password=Ch@ngeMe

-It will install and configure the stable of StackStorm, per :doc:`single host reference deployment <./overview>`.
+It will install and configure the stable version of StackStorm, as per the :doc:`single host reference deployment <./overview>`.
 The installation takes about 4 minutes.
-Once it completes successfully, you will see the following output.
+Once it completes successfully, you will see the following output:

 ::